Games-Zhang's brilliant Asian Games continues with fifth gold medal

 The Olympic 200m butterfly champion is on track to reach her target of seven gold medals in Hangzhou, with the 50m butterfly and 4x100m medley relay on swimming's final day on Friday.

-Zhang has been the focus of these Games but the former golden girl of Chinese swimming also made a splash when Ye blitzed the field to claim the 200m breaststroke gold.
+Zhang has been the focus of these Games but a former golden girl of Chinese swimming also made a splash when Ye blitzed the field to claim the 200m breaststroke gold.

 Now 27, Hangzhou native Ye returned to the pool for her home Games and is eyeing another Olympics in Paris next year.